 Within Nobivac Myxo-RHD PLUS there are two vector constructs, one with the capsid sequence from RHDV-1 and a second from RHDV-2.
 Replication of these viruses within cells will therefore induce humoral and cell-mediated immunity to myxomatosis, RHDV-1 and RHDV-2.

 Vector interference occurs when the level of pre-existing immunity to the vector virus is sufficient to limit the level of vaccine virus replication, preventing adequate expression of vectored antigens to stimulate priming immunity.
 Typically, this has been observed when using a novel myxoma-vectored RHD vaccine when there is already strong immunity to myxomatosis induced by previous vaccination (or potentially by field challenge) i.e. as occurred when Nobivac Myxo was superceded by Nobivac Myxo-RHD.
 In such an instance, if immunity against RHD has not already been primed, an effective RHD response may be blocked.

-Once Nobivac Myxo-RHD has left the market, and all rabbits receive the new vaccine the priming issue associated with previous myxomatosis vaccination should no longer be a problem and a single vaccine will suffice.
+Now hat Nobivac Myxo RHD has left the market and all rabbits are receiving the Nobivac Myxo RHD PLUS vaccine, the priming issue associated with previous myxomatosis vaccination will no longer be a problem and a single vaccine will suffice.

 If the animal is lapsed over 12 months for the Nobivac Myxo-RHD PLUS vaccine, is there any expectation of protection beyond 12 months?

 Nobivac Myxo-RHD PLUS is a single dose vaccine so a single dose should immunise at any stage, however immunity has only been assessed up to 12 months.
 The licensed minimum duration of immunity is 12 months.